All profits from artwork sold during the months of April and May 2020 will be donated to the Glendale Art Association Scholarship Fund.

 Female identity appears regularly in my work, linked with historical art references, pop culture and the polarities of life and death.
 The subject matter is as prominent as my choice of artist’s materials.

 Deeply multi-media, my pieces weave through the wide span of my thoughts, leaving the viewer to conjure their own meanings, memories and mental images.

 Recently, I’ve been exploring fluid shapes and color in a series of abstract expressionist paintings I call internal environments.
 By layering glazes of acrylic inks, acrylic paint and nail polish, I bring luminosity to the canvas.
 The color-laden results are my responses to the sights, sounds and smells of an emotional past.

-Yvonne Jongeling has exhibited at the Palos Verdes Art Center, El Pueblo Gallery, Pasadena Public Library, South Bay Contemporary, USU Art Gallery – CSULB, and The Armory Center for the Arts.
-She holds a Masters in Drawing and Painting from Cal State Long Beach, and is a past winner of the Circle Award.
-She currently resides in Los Angeles, California.
+Exhibitions include the Neutra Institute Gallery and Museum, Palos Verdes Art Center, El Pueblo Gallery, Pasadena Public Library, South Bay Contemporary, USU Art Gallery – CSULB, and The Armory Center for the Arts.